KAZAKHSTAN: iD - Dimash Kudaibergen

 Updated: 1 day ago

 Classical crossover pop with operatic influences, iD shows a different side to Kazakh music

 Kazakhstan is a central Asian state, a former part of the Soviet Union, and that is where I suspect most people’s knowledge about the nation begins and ends.
-Rather unfairly in the West, Kazakhstan and the ‘stans’ in general have become a bit of a punchline, akin to Timbuctoo in the past, in part due to a certain comedian and his Kazakh alter ego, but he picked that exact nationality because people know very little about Kazakhstan.
+Rather unfairly in the West, Kazakhstan and the ‘stans’ in general have become a bit of a punchline, akin to Timbuctoo in the past, in part due to a certain comedian and his Kazakh alter ego (though Baron-Cohen, of course, picked that exact nationality because people in the West know very little about Kazakhstan).
 I do, however, know one fact about Kazakhstan, and that is that apples first came from Kazakhstan, and the country has a wide variety of flavoursome apples.
 I don’t really know why I know that, or what use it is, but I do know it, and now, you do too.
-However, as much as I’m sure you’d love me to, I’m not here to talk about apples – although, as a follow up blog, Around the World in 200 Fruit isn’t a terrible idea – I’m here to talk about something else I have discovered from Kazakhstan, which is their music scene, in particular the music of Kazakh classical crossover sensation, Dimash Kudaibergen.
+However, as much as I’m sure you’d love me to, I’m not here to talk about apples – although, as a follow up site, Around the World in 200 Fruit isn’t a terrible idea – I’m here to talk about something else I have discovered from Kazakhstan, which is their music scene, in particular the music of Kazakh classical crossover sensation, Dimash Kudaibergen.

 “It is an album of an artist cementing his popularity by doing what he does best, and in this case that happens to be melodramatic, operatic, classical pop.”